raspberrypilearning/dojo-mentoring/en/step_6.md

 --- /task ---

 ### [Improved project paths](https://projects.raspberrypi.org/en/paths){:target="_blank"}
 More recently, we’ve released our educational projects in a new format to better support young people who want to learn coding and gradually develop independence.

+--- collapse ---
+---
+title: New path structure
+---

 Each path is made up of six projects, of three different types, in a 3-2-1 structure:

 + The first **three Explore projects** introduce learners to a set of skills and knowledge, and provide step-by-step instructions to help learners develop initial confidence.
 + The next **two Design projects** are opportunities for learners to practise the skills they learned in the previous Explore projects, and to express themselves creatively.
 + In the final **one Invent project**, learners focus on completing a project to meet a project brief for a particular audience.
 The project brief is written so that they can meet it using the skills they’ve learned by following the path up to this point.

 ![An image showing how the six projects in a path are made up of 3 explore projects, 2 design projects and 1 invent project](images/Project-types.png)
+--- /collapse ---

 ### New project features
 We’ve also introduced some new features to add interactivity, choice, and authenticity to each project in a path: